Facts about Molly Ringwald

 Molly Ringwald Biography

-Ringwald is also an accomplished stage actor, and in 2006 she began a national tour of Sweet Charity, in the lead role made famous by Broadway star Gwen Verdon.
+Molly Ringwald is also an accomplished stage actor, and in 2006 led a national tour of Sweet Charity, in the lead role made famous by Broadway star Gwen Verdon.